 So, whereas Residential Proptech is solely focused on smart property solutions for families and individuals, CRETech is all about driving efficiency in commercial property management.

-Proptech disruption has brought innovation into the daily routine of almost every player on the Real Estate market, including landlords, tenants, investors, brokers, etc.
+Proptech disruption has brought innovation into the daily routine of almost every player on the Real Estate market, including landlords, tenants, investors, brokers, letting agents, etc.